 Registration fees are waived for registered non-profit organizations.
 If you represent a non-profit, please use the Non-Profit Event Registration Form.

-We want everyone to be able to participate in DDW and DFW regardless of their economic footing.
+We want everyone to be able to participate in DDW regardless of their economic footing.
 Thanks to our sponsors, we have a few spots reserved for those experiencing financial hardship, please fill out this application.

 Application fees are non-refundable once an application is accepted.
 If your application is not accepted, 100% of your fee will be refunded.